JCB17373/JCB17373/README.md

 - 👋 Hi, I’m Aman.
-- 👀 I’m interested in writing codes for iOS applications using Swift.
+- 👀 I’m interested in writing codes for mobile applications.
 - 🌱 I’m currently learning Flutter.
 - 📫 You can reach me at https://www.linkedin.com/in/aman-bhatt-292748170/